Collaborative Project to Increase Production of Rural Doctor, Mahidol University: History

-The first batch of 16 medical students from Maharat Nakhon Ratchasima Hospital started education in 1997.
-First batches of students started studying at Sawanpracharak Hospital, Maharaj Nakhon Si Thammarat Hospital and Ratchaburi Hospital in 1999.
+The first batch of 16 medical students from Maharat Nakhon Ratchasima Hospital began their education in 1997.
+The initial groups of students started studying at Sawanpracharak Hospital, Maharaj Nakhon Si Thammarat Hospital, and Ratchaburi Hospital in 1999.

 Education

 The program offers one undergraduate program: the Doctor of Medicine program (M.D.) - PIMD/B. Students are separated into 2 main groups: Maharat Nakhon Ratchasima Hospital, Maharaj Nakhon Si Thammarat Hospital and Sawanpracharak Hospital as one cohort, abbreviated PI and Ratchaburi Hospital as another, abbreviated (PI* or PIRB).
 PI medical students study alongside medical students of the Faculty of Medicine Ramathibodi Hospital, Mahidol University and HRH Princess Chulabhorn College of Medical Science.
 PI* medical students study alongside medical students of the Faculty of Medicine Siriraj Hospital, Mahidol University.
 Both cohorts study the first year which consists of basic sciences at the Salaya Campus.
 However in the preclinical second and third year, PI students study at the Faculty of Science, Mahidol University, while PI* students study at the Siriraj Campus.
 For the clinical 4th-6th year, students will continue studying at their respective CPIRD Medical Education Center outside Bangkok.